Skip to main content

 • Make connecting and using DataGrail via REST API for internal systems as easy as any third-party SaaS without compromising data security and integrity.

-• Allow organizations to leverage prior work to implement REST endpoints defined consistently.
+• Allow organizations to leverage prior internal work by utilizing consistently defined REST endpoints.

 • Optionality and extensibility by default.